-For the college girl who’s looking to stay trendy and explore this fresh fashion aesthetic, read on.
-Here is my guide of everything you need to know in order to understand and dress Y2K.
+Read on for the college girl looking to stay trendy and explore this fresh fashion aesthetic.
+Here is my guide on everything you need to know in order to understand and dress for Y2K.

 Where Did the Y2K Fashion Trend Come From?

-People often think that because of the name, “year 2000,” Y2K fashion refers to trends from the decade of 2000-2010.
+People often think that because of the name, “the year 2000,” Y2K fashion refers to trends from the decade 2000 to 2010.
 While that is partially the case, the term Y2K is much deeper than just the literal meaning of the words.

 Because of this attitude, the culture of the late 1990s was shaped by luxurious consumerism, hoarding of designer deadstock, and chasing futuristic trends through clothing.

-Clothing and streetwear from this era features a ton of bling, designer logos, and slimmed-down cuts in shirts and dresses that reflected the idea of “streamlined” technology.
+Clothing and streetwear from this era feature a ton of bling, designer logos, and slimmed-down cuts in shirts and dresses that reflected the idea of “streamlined” technology.

 Why is Y2K Fashion Back in Style?